 There is no doubt that immigration is a hot topic in the United States right now.
 As a smart and driven professional, you may have decided that the immigration industry could be a rewarding or lucrative business opportunity.
 So where do you start?
 To get the ball rolling, your first order of business should be securing an Immigration Consultant Bond.

 Any working immigration consultants in the United States are required to have an active and certified consultant bond.
 Without this bond, an immigration consultant cannot get the certification needed from their relevant authority in the state in which they operate.
 These bonds do not act as protection for the consultant; rather, they serve to protect the interests of customers seeking consultation services, safeguarding them in the event of fraud or faulty information.

 In the eyes of customers seeking immigration consultant services, an immigration consultant that is properly bonded will have valid proof in the eyes of their prospective clients that their business operations can be trusted, are legitimate, and are legal.

 Any certified and bonded immigration consultant will be expected to have a thorough understanding of the bonding requirements for the state in which they operate, and each state has different requirements in regards to operation and fees.
 In California, a person must secure a $100,000 bond from a surety bond producer and file a copy of that document with the Secretary of State.

 To be bonded, you will not be required to pay the full amount.
 You will only be required to pay the premium.
-These rates will vary form state to state and will be affected by the bond amount requested as well as the strength of one’s credit.
-In California, the state will not allow you to be an immigration consultant if you’ve been convicted of a felony, convicted of a disqualifying misdemeanor, or you fail to disclose an arrest or conviction.
+These rates will vary from state to state and will be affected by the bond amount requested as well as the strength of one’s credit.
+In California, the state will not allow you to be an immigration consultant if you’ve been convicted of a felony, convicted of a disqualifying misdemeanor, or failed to disclose an arrest or conviction.

 Immigration Consultant Bonds: Case Study